-Specifies that when making an SSL connection, the adapter should check that the server identity in the certificate matches the name of the system being connecting to.
+Specifies that when making a TLS connection, the adapter should check that the server identity in the certificate matches the name of the system being connecting to.
 This defaults to specifying that the check should be made.
-Uncheck this for test and development systems where the name specified in the SSL certificate does not match the DNS name.
+Uncheck this for test and development systems where the name specified in the TLS certificate does not match the DNS name.

-The name of an existing SSL/TLS configuration to use to authenticate this connection.
-Choose a client SSL/TLS configuration, because the adapter initiates the communication.
+The name of an existing TLS configuration to use to authenticate this connection.
+Choose a client TLS configuration, because the adapter initiates the communication.

 The SendSuperSession is a Boolean setting that controls whether the outbound adapter creates a SuperSession header in the HTTP header and assigns an identifier to it.
 When finding a message, you can use the SuperSession value to match a message in one production with the related message in another production.
 Within a production, it is easy to track a message as it travels between business services, processes, and operations using the SessionId.
 But once a message leaves a business operation via an HTTP message and enters a different production, the production receiving the message assigns a new SessionId.